Previous ICP Projects

 Cal Poly Pomona

-Development and demonstration of a low-cost, solar-driven greywater system using membrane filtration and UV disinfection to produce water for non-potable uses.
+Study demonstrates the development of a low-cost, solar-driven greywater system using membrane filtration and UV disinfection to produce water for non-potable uses.

-Evaluate the use of drone imagery to improve irrigation management in golf courses.
+Study evaluates the use of drone imagery to improve irrigation management in golf courses.

-Evaluation of water and energy use of pre-rinse operations in commercial kitchens.
+Study evaluates of water and energy use of pre-rinse operations in commercial kitchens.

-Evaluate the water and energy savings potential of replacing dipper wells with more efficient technologies.
+Study evaluates the water and energy savings potential of replacing dipper wells with more efficient technologies.